Walladah With this article I want to invite you to a world of oriental dance that is not

 events of the people of the culture, we need to be respectful and not expect to

-be centred or attract attention there while there are so many good dancers
+be centered or attract attention there while there are so many good dancers

 around.